 2. The End of Child Support

-If the child marries before the age of 18, then the paying parent is no longer responsible for making these payments.
-A child at the age of 16 can also take him or herself out of the child support program voluntarily, ending the payments.
+If the child marries before 18, then the paying parent is no longer responsible for making these payments.
+A child at the age of 16 can also voluntarily take him or herself out of the child support program, ending the payments.

-If a child reaches the age of 18 and is still dependent due to an illness, disability, or a full-time school schedule, then the parent might be required to make payments past the age of 18.
+If a child reaches 18 and is still dependent due to an illness, disability, or a full-time school schedule, then the parent might be required to make payments past the age of 18.

 3. The Paying Parent